-Modifications, hints and tips for the
+Modifications, hints, tips and technical information for the

 dual band DMR digital handheld radio

 GD-77, an excellent little entry level dual band FM/DMR handheld radio that

 represents phenomenal value for money.
 I think it hits the sweet spot for the

 best ’bang-for-buck’, striking that perfect balance of affordability and

 features.
 Ham radio operators are often born tinkerers and like to tweak,